 Permission slips, which inform the parents of the time of departure and return to school, require a parent's signature.
 All field trip forms/money must be in by the date designated on the permission form.
 The school must have a SIGNED parent permission form in order for the child to participate.
-Any student failing to return the signed permission slip by the deadline will not go on the field trip and may have an assignment to complete under the supervision of a teacher or administrator.
+Any student failing to return the signed permission slip by the deadline will not go on the field trip and may have an assignment to complete under the supervision of a teacher or administrator or will need to stay home.
 A handwritten note completed at the last minute before the field trip is not acceptable.
 However, faxing the original form prior to the trip is acceptable.